-- Row C5: Minimum salary. - Row C6: Maximum salary. - Row CS3: Is the school head allowance included in the reported salaries?
-If not, please explain. - Row CSE: When there is a school head allowance but the amount is not statutorily defined (e.g. it is to the discretion of schools), it should be indicated here and details on the allowance should be provided.
+• Row BSE: When there is a school head management allowance but the amount is not statutorily defined (e.g. it is to the discretion of schools), it should be indicated here and details on the allowance should be provided.

-3.12.2.3.
-Salary range C
+3.12.2.3 Salary range C